 Disasters hurt the poor and vulnerable the most.
 From 1995 through 2014, 89% of storm-related fatalities were in lower-income countries, even though these countries experienced just 26% of storms.
 The impact of disasters will continue to grow as climate change increases the frequency and intensity of extreme weather events.

 Over the past decade, the World Bank has emerged as the global leader in disaster risk management (DRM), supporting client countries to assess exposure to hazards and address disaster risks.
 It provides technical and financial support for risk assessments, risk reduction, preparedness, financial protection, and resilient recovery and reconstruction.
-The World Bank’s annual DRM investment has increased steadily over the past six years—from $3.7 billion in FY12 to $4.4 billion in FY17.
+The World Bank’s annual DRM investment has increased steadily over the past six years—from $3.7 billion in fiscal year (FY) 2012 to $5.3 billion in FY 2018.

 For more information, see www.worldbank.org/disaster